This is the sixth installment of December's countdown of Quizzify's Greatest Hits.

 These are not isolated incidents.
-The practice of abusing vulnerable employees is widespread.
+The practice of unintentionally (or even intentionally, in the case of outcomes-based wellness programs) abusing vulnerable employees is widespread.
 Yet, awareness of the abuse changes the game.
 From this point on, no vendor can claim ignorance as an excuse.
-Any vendor, any employer, even any employee involved with these programs (including you), can be sued if their disregard of employees with EDs causes harm.
+Any vendor, any employer, even any employee involved with these programs (including you), can be liable if their disregard of employees with EDs causes harm.

 Now that you know about this risk, you must take steps to avoid it.
 Mistakes can be made, setting you up for liability.
 Fortunately, there is a solution.
 Find a vendor who will provide an intervention that (1) is ED-compatible and (2) indemnifies you against liability for employees with eating disorders in your employ.

-Quizzify’s ED-compatible health literacy/consumerism curriculum (developed in conjunction with doctors at Harvard Medical School) eschews weighing and nutrition “coaching” altogether, and, as a founding supporter of the Employee Health and Wellness Program Code of Conduct (which has been amended to specifically address employees with EDs), only partners with vendors who have trained screeners/coaches.
+Quizzify’s ED-compatible health literacy/consumerism curriculum eschews weighing and nutrition “coaching” altogether, and, as a founding supporter of the Employee Health and Wellness Program Code of Conduct (which has been amended to specifically address employees with EDs), only partners with vendors who have trained screeners/coaches.

 Stories...harms...liability.
 Contact us today and we can get your program headed in the right direction.